There are many essential oil companies out there -- how to choose?

 About 90% of every single oil readily available in the United States is unsafe for infants because they use synthetics or contain harmful-to-babies fillers.

-The extensive testing is the main reason to never use any brand that does not verify the ENTIRE oil production process from seed selection, to cultivation process, to distillation, to testing, and to bottle sealing.
+The extensive testing that Young Living puts their essential oils (and other products through) is the main reason to never use any brand that does not verify the ENTIRE oil production process from seed selection, to cultivation process, to distillation, to testing, and to bottle sealing.

 Young Living Seed to Seal